Chart Color Schemes

 Population growth drivers in Ardeer are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Ardeer is around 3,456.
-This represents an increase of 286 people since the 2021 Census, which reported a population of 3,170 people.
-The latest resident population estimate by AreaSearch is 3,323 as of June 2024, with an additional 32 validated new addresses since the Census date contributing to this increase.
-This results in a population density ratio of 1,622 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-The suburb's population growth rate of 9.0% since the 2021 census exceeds that of the SA3 area (2.6%), indicating it as a growth leader in the region.
-Overseas migration contributed approximately 82.0% of overall population gains during recent periods, driving this growth.
+As of Feb 2026, Ardeer's population is estimated at around 3,456, reflecting an increase of 286 people since the 2021 Census which reported a population of 3,170.
+This change is inferred from AreaSearch's estimation of the resident population at 3,323 as of Jun 2024, along with validation of 32 new addresses since the Census date.
+The population density ratio is 1,622 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Ardeer's growth rate of 9.0% since the 2021 census exceeds that of the SA3 area at 2.6%.
+Overseas migration contributed approximately 82.0% of overall population gains during recent periods.
+Population projections for Ardeer are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections adjusted employing weighted aggregation from LGA to SA2 levels for areas not covered by the ABS data.

 Frequently Asked Questions - Population